mauringo/demodoc.github.io/docs/_sources/README.md.txt

 - use **./createSiteGithub.sh** to generate the folder docs with the site ready to deploy to github
 - the file .nojekyll is required to set github in order to correctly serve the site

+The Integration with gthub has been found here: https://www.docslikecode.com/articles/github-pages-python-sphinx/

 Here is the list of the documents contained:

 - [MyDocument1](documentation/MyDoc1.md)